 Buy without thinking?
 The 21,5″ iMac for $1.299.

 For $200 more, there is the third configuration of the small computer: It then has a 3.0 GHz 6-core instead of a 3.4 GHz quad-core processor and a Radeon Pro 560X with twice as much memory.
 The other things are the same.
 So if your budget is limited, but you want to do video editing or something similarly computationally intensive: Take this model and upgrade to SSD memory externally.
 That way you will at least get better graphics and an internal SSD.

 If you want the better processor and are thinking about doubling the memory to 16 GB, our tip is: Leave it alone.
 The small iMac then already costs $1.899 and is thus $100 above the smallest 27″ model with large display, better graphics and Intel processor of the 10th instead of 8th generation.
 Yes, you still have to upgrade the memory, but you can do it cheaply because that’s possible with the 27″.
 The idea is simple: huge display or not?
 (The answer is yes ;)).

 The best choice for the 27″ iMac

-Apple made it easy for us with the entry-level iMac: Since it already comes with 1 TB Fusion Drive and 8 GB RAM, it is well suited for all tasks that do not require a lot of performance (games, graphics-intensive applications, SSD-intensive tasks).
-For a pure work mac, which is used for internet, office, from time to time video processing etc. it is a good machine.
-In addition, the basic configuration is fairly fairly priced in relation to the small iMacs with options.
+Apple has made it easy for us with the entry-level iMac: Since it already comes with 256 GB SSD and 8 GB RAM, it is a good machine for a pure work Mac, which is used for Internet, Office, occasionally video processing etc. Moreover, even the basic configuration is fairly priced in relation to the small iMacs with options.
 If there is still some budget left, then take a larger internal SSD – otherwise upgrade externally.
 Memory can also be retrofitted later at a lower price.

 iMac vs. Mac Pro